-The Tsurumi Line in Yokohama/Kawasaki is a rare urban hidden gem traveling through the vital Keihin Industrial Zone, essential for transporting workers and goods, and contributing significantly to Japan’s industrial growth.
-With multiple branch lines and limited train frequency at some stations, navigating this complex network can be challenging.
-This special guided tour features a local English-speaking expert who efficiently selects the best route within a limited time, providing deep insights into the line’s unique industrial heritage, nostalgic stations, and stunning waterfront views.
-It’s the perfect journey for those wanting to explore an off-the-beaten-path urban railway with rich history and charm.
-In the evening, you can enjoy viewing magnificent factory lights in the industrial zone like you are in an SF world.
+The Tsurumi Line in Yokohama and Kawasaki is a hidden urban gem running through the vital Keihin Industrial Zone, which supports Japan’s industrial growth by transporting workers and goods.
+With several branches and limited train frequency at some stations, this complex network can be hard to navigate.
+This guided tour features an English-speaking local expert who selects the best route within limited time, sharing deep insights into the line’s industrial heritage, nostalgic stations, and scenic waterfront views.

 In front of the Tsurumi Train Line at Tsurumi Station.
 The guide holds the signboard of this tour.